fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 will benefit you a lot when it comes time to step in to the promised land of seniors.

-Well, congrats, you made it.
+Well, congrats.
+You made it.
 Now you are a senior.
 This is where it gets tricky to predict what will benefit you because it will be down to how the market shifts and what your own goals are.
 As a general rule, it is worth making sure you master how to get software from an